Richard Galliano started studying piano and accordion at the age of 4 with his father Lucien Galliano, accordionist and teacher.

 In 1997 Richard Galliano was awarded a “Victoire de la Musique Jazz” for his album New York Tango.

-He was again in 1998 for a new album Blow Up, recorded in duo with Michel Portal.
+He won again in 1998 for his album Blow Up, recorded together with Michel Portal.

 In 2009, he was appointed Officer in the Order of Arts and Letters.

 In 2010, he received the “SACEM Prize for the Best Pedagogical Work for the Accordion Method”,

 written by him and his father Lucien Galliano, for Lemoine Publishing.